diogotcorreia/master-thesis/docs/content/ch02-background.typ

 ] <code:pp-gadget>

-Apart from the accessing of specific properties, another powerful type of gadgets are that make use of for-loops.
+Apart from the accessing of specific properties, another powerful type of gadgets are those that make use of for-loops.
 These take advantage of the fact that the properties added to the prototype are enumerable, meaning for-loops iterate over them as well @pp-arteau[p.~17].
 This can be very flexible for attackers, as it allows more freedom over which properties